Pranichek/WebQuiz/README.md

             answers_cookies = flask.request.cookies.get("answers")

             if check_form == "create_test" and cookie_questions is not None and answers_cookies is not None:
-            # if cookie_questions is not None and answers_cookies is not None:
                 test_title = flask.request.form["test_title"]
                 question_time = flask.request.cookies.get("time").encode('raw_unicode_escape').decode('utf-8')